Glossary of Terms

 Miscellaneous Standards References

-- DCAT: W3C Data Catalog Vocabulary — used for dataset description.
+- DCAT: W3C Data Catalog Vocabulary — used for dataset and catalog description.

 - FOAF: Friend of a Friend Ontology — defines